nilsigusi/gks2016_puppet_tutorial/README.md

    }
 ```

-same for the Beer.
+---

+## hiera

-5. final hiera code should be
+the final hiera code should be:

 ```
 myhttp::port: 8080